h4n53l/halibee/halibee/README.md

 The source files in this project are grouped into three (3) main folders.
 These are:

 ### Pages
+These files are the front end web pages which a user will interact with.
+The names of the files match tmatch their route names.

 ### Components
+These are some reusable UI components.

 ### Modules
+These files hold functions and configurations for the functionality of the web app.
+These include:
+#### Theme toggle function
+#### Firebase and Chat Engine configurations
+#### Helper functions.

 # Next JS READ ME